React View Transitions: A Hands-On Look

 );

-A more complete pattern for animating between routes:
+Here is a more complete example for animating between routes:

 import { ViewTransition } from 'react';